 Responsive web design – The essential e-commerce ingredient

-Responsive website design allows you to stay at the top of the search grid.
-It tends to respond to the user’s environment by adapting to their
+Responsive web design allows you to stay at the top of the search grid.
+It tends to respond to the user’s environment by adapting to their:

 Why is responsive web design mandatory?

 Responsive websites are no longer a luxury.
 They are a must for every business to stay relevant and perform better on all devices.